CMMC compliance for defense contractors and manufacturers. Full scope. One point of contact.

 ACTsavi uses the general contractor model for CMMC compliance.
 Just like a construction GC coordinates plumbing, electrical, and structural work under one project plan, ACTsavi coordinates every workstream required for CMMC Level 2 certification under one timeline and one point of accountability.

 Your IT environment must meet FedRAMP Moderate or higher standards.
-ACTsavi deploys a pre-configured compliance enclave through our technology partner Alchemi Data, so you inherit the majority of technical controls from day one instead of building from scratch.
+ACTsavi deploys a pre-configured compliance enclave through vetted technology partners, so you inherit the majority of technical controls from day one instead of building from scratch.
+You have one direct point of contact across every workstream.

 CMMC Level 2 requires controlled physical access to areas where CUI is stored, processed, or discussed.
 ACTsavi coordinates access control systems, visitor logging, perimeter security, and facility assessments.
 Most providers skip this entirely.